jinnatar/python-cozify/README.rst

 Tests
 ~~~~~
 pytest is used for unit tests.
-Test coverage is still quite spotty and under active development.
 Certain tests are marked as "live" tests and require an active authentication state and a real hub to query against.
 Live tests are non-destructive.
+Some tests are marked as "destructive" and will cause changes such as a light being turned on or tokens getting invalidated on purpose.

 During development you can run the test suite right from the source directory: